In making trading decisions, traders usually use patterns from technical analysis, one of which is a bearish pennant.

 Do you understand a bearish pennant and how to use it in trading?

-Furthermore, you can also read other interesting articles such as what is a bullish pent to how to use it at INDODAX Academy.
+Furthermore, you can also read other interesting articles such as what a bullish pent is and how to use it in the collection of articles on INDODAX Academy.

 Let’s Invest in Crypto